Elendrial/VolcanoRush/README.md

 - Improve the main menu to include instructions etc
 - Volcano generation
 - Monsters
-- Items
-- Item shop menu
+- The rest of the items
 - Reduce visibility
 - Ores in rocks
 - Forced end to game (volcano erupting)